mcibique/vue-testing-examples/README.md

 ## Using stub services in dev mode

-The local development usually requires a working back-end (API) running on the developer machine to populate data in the front-end.
+Local development usually requires a working backend (API) running on the developer machine to populate data in the frontend.
 One problem to mention is that the API might be under development, leading to an unstable version, with bugs (we all produce bugs) and breaking changes in the data schema.
-Front-end developers often use a technique of stubbing API and work with fake implementation to overcome this situation.
-Just create a simple express server, develop your application against it and once the back-end API is ready, just unplug the stubs.
-Stubs also help to simulate scenarios which are really hard to achieve when using a real back-end.
+Frontend developers often use a technique of stubbing the API and working with a fake implementation to overcome this situation.
+Just create a simple Express server, develop your application against it and once the backend API is ready, just unplug the stubs.
+Stubs also help to simulate scenarios which are really hard to achieve when using a real backend.

-Instead of building your own express server, webpack offers another solution to create stubs for your services.
-As an example, let's build an `AuthService` which communicates with a real back-end:
+Instead of building your own Express server, Webpack offers another solution to create stubs for your services.
+As an example, let's build an `AuthService` which communicates with a real backend:

 ```js
 import axios from 'axios';